matt-harvey/dailycashmanager/user_guide/Budgeting.rst

 Usually when you create an envelope_, it will be either a *revenue* or an *expense* envelope.
 However, DailyCashManager provides for a third kind of envelope, called a *pure envelope*.
-A pure envelope is one from which it is not possible to record any *actual* transactions.
+A pure envelope is one for which it is not possible to record any *actual* transactions.
 Rather, you use it to accumulate funds towards some special goal or other, and then when the money is required to be spent on that goal, you transfer it out of the